Vitaliy86/OpenWrt-gigaset-info-center/README.md

-# Replacement weather service for `info.gigaset.net`
+# Replacement weather service for `info.gigaset.net` on OpenWrt

 This project allows to host your own mini-service for providing weather forecasts to your Gigaset IP handset (e.g. Gigaset C430A Go) even though, Siemens has discontinued running `info.gigaset.net` which was previously providing the data-source.